iLert/docs/integrations/signalfx.md

 ![](../.gitbook/assets/detector_-_my_detector%20%281%29.png)

 Finished!
-Your SignalFx alerts will now create incidents in iLert.
+Your SignalFx alerts will now create alerts in iLert.

 ## FAQ <a id="faq"></a>

-**Will incidents in iLert be resolved automatically?**
+**Will alerts in iLert be resolved automatically?**

-Yes, as soon as an alert with "ok" has been resolved in SignalFx, the associated incident in iLert will be resolved automatically.
+Yes, as soon as an alert with "ok" has been resolved in SignalFx, the associated alert in iLert will be resolved automatically.

 **Can I connect SignalFx with multiple alert sources from iLert?**